pyerino/ItEmp-insegreto-bot/README.md

 ```

-> To start to bot, type: `python main.py` into the console.
+> To launch the bot, type: `python main.py` into the console.

 ---